johnpuddephatt/turveyworld/src/pages/yoga.md

 * Opening the Heart: Yin Yang: Friday 29th September 6.30-8pm
 * Finding some Grounding: Hatha + Restorative Friday 27th October 6.30-8pm

-*For all these workshops if you book 2 weeks in advance you get early bird discount.
+*These workshops are £15 if you book 2 weeks in advance you get early bird discount.
 Now available to book.*Sign up online at  <https://wearewellness.co.uk/>

 **The Edge Gym University of Leeds**